Bay Area Basics

 TRANSDEF Transportation Planning 1

-Note on the chart to the left how Portland significantly out-performed the national average.
+Note on the chart to the right how Portland significantly out-performed the national average.
 Knowing the innovations that Portland introduced back then, this is clearly the result of competent policy implementation.
 (1992 was chosen as the base year for comparison, because the daily VMT per capita was very similar: 19.80 for Portland and 20.20 nationally.)

 Comments are closed.